W-nn/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script without commas that adds execution permission to the owner, the group owner and the other users, to the file hello
+A script without commas that sets the permission to the file hello as follows:owner and group no permissions at all and other users all permissions